Table of Contents

 “For me is not updating it as often as I should”

-“Not making it easy or encourage people to contact me.”
+“Not making it easy or encouraging people to contact me.”

 “Having a blog and never posting in.”